toxinu/ubik/README.md

 ===========

 Minimal package manager inspired by the ``pkgmgr`` of [Canopsis][1] pkgmgr but rewritten in Python (from bash).
-Development is heavly oriented for Canopsis in a first time, but it will be more generic in a second.

 For information:
 ```